SerNet/verinice-veo-web-documentation/developers/index.md

 element_id = response.json().get("resourceId")
 ```

-## Update a business object
+## Updating an element

-Scopes of a domain can be updated with this endpoint, for example:
+Scopes can be updated with this endpoint, for example:

 **[`PUT /domains/DOMAIN-ID/scopes/{uuid}`](https://api.verinice.com/veo/swagger-ui/index.html?configUrl=/veo/v3/api-docs/swagger-config#/scope-in-domain-controller/updateElement)** - OpenAPI documentation

-The endpoints for the other object types have URLs according to their type.
+The endpoints for the other element types have URLs according to their type.

 The verinice API uses [ETags](https://en.wikipedia.org/wiki/HTTP_ETag) for [optimistic concurrency control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control).
 This prevents concurrent changes to a resource from multiple clients overwriting each other.

-If a single business object is loaded, then together with the object the header `ETag` is returned.
-The ETag must be sent in the PUT Request as header `If-Match` when updating an object.
+If a single element is loaded, an `ETag` header is returned.
+When updating the element, the PUT request must contain an `If-Match` header that is set to the element's current ETag.
 Python code listing to update a scope with an ETag:
 ```python
 import requests
 import json